Early Life and Education of Simone Biles: A Complete Timeline

 2028: Transition into the 2028 Los Angeles Olympics

-In 2024, Simone Biles was part of the ceremonial passing of the Olympic flag, signifying the transition into the 2028 Los Angeles Olympics.
+At the closing ceremony of the 2024 Paris Olympics, Simone Biles participated in the ceremonial passing of the Olympic flag, signifying the transition into the 2028 Los Angeles Olympics.